Emil-Petkov/EcoHub/README.md

 ---

 ## **Important Notes**
+> **Summary**: The project requires you to set up your own database, generate a new SECRET_KEY, and optionally provide your own Google Maps API key if you wish to test the map functionality.
+During the local demonstration, I will use my own keys.

+## **Important Notes**
 - 📂 **Database**: The database is hosted in a Docker container.
 Create your own superuser to manage the application.
 - 🖼️ **Media Files**: Product images are stored in the `media/` directory locally.
 Ensure the directory is writable.
 - 🔗 **Footer Links**: